 You may sleep through your alarm because of an inconsistent sleep schedule.
-This is common among people who work shifts with fairly irregular patterns, which can disrupt the body’s circadian rhythm.
+This is common among people who work shifts with irregular patterns, disrupting the body’s circadian rhythm.

-That leads to you being in a deep sleep cycle when your alarm goes off, allowing your body to ignore it.
+That leads to a deep sleep cycle when your alarm goes off, allowing your body to ignore it.

 Of course, a more clinical issue could be the presence of a sleeping or circadian rhythm disorder.
 Disruption or upset to our internal clocks can happen, of course.

 Jet lag is the most common example of this disruption, but it’s temporary.
-When issues like this become recurring or crop up without cause, it could be a genuine, clinical disorder.
+It could be a genuine, clinical disorder when issues like this become recurring or crop up without cause.

 Just as people’s sleep schedules are personal, the time spent in deep sleep also differs.
-Some people are prone to light sleep and even wake several times a night.
-Meanwhile, others spend most of their time in deep sleep and are very hard to wake.
+Some people are prone to light sleep and waking several times a night.
+Meanwhile, others spend most of their time in deep sleep and are very hard to wake up.